 to Other Maryland State Land Preservation Resources

 The Maryland Agricultural Land Preservation Foundation (MALPF) is one of several Maryland State land preservation programs.
 Maryland's counties also often provide land preservation opportunities through local programs operated to complement State programs.
 Provided below is information concerning other state-wide land preservation resources, programs, and links.
-Also, see the information on county land preservation programs available at individual county websites and on the activities of local land trusts available at the Maryland Land Conservation Center website.
+Also, see the information available at individual county websites and local land trust websites.

 Created in 1997, this Program located within the Department of Natural Resources seeks to set aside large blocks of rural lands for the protection of natural and scenic resources and the fostering of rural industries such as agriculture and forestry.
 Landowners may apply at any time to local sponsors (county government or a local land trust), and the sponsors apply annually for funding.
 The minimum property size for Rural Legacy funding is 25 acres, though this may vary by locality.
 To qualify for participation, the property must be located within a State-approved Rural Legacy Area.
 Maryland Environmental Trust (MET).